-Different studies have demonstrated that the emotional bond between mother and child is directly related to the degree of communication, intimacy, and conflict between mothers and their husbands (7, 8).
-In addition, men's participation in pregnancy has positive effects, such as the reduction of negative health behaviors, premature birth and low birth weight, and even infant mortality (9-11).
-Therefore, couples' dissatisfaction with each other during pregnancy is an important factor related to low birth weight (12).
+Different studies have demonstrated that the emotional bond between mother and child is directly related to the degree of communication, intimacy, and conflict between wives and their husbands (7, 8).
+In addition, men's participation in pregnancy has positive effects, such as the decreased negative health behaviors, premature birth and low birth weight, and even infant mortality (9-11, 12).

-During pregnancy, women who have better communication with their husbands and benefit from their support experience more physical and mental health during this period (13, 14).
-One study pointed to the importance of spousal support during pregnancy on the enjoyment of this period, increased maternal mental health, and even maternal-fetal attachment (15).
-It has been even asserted that the consequences of communication between couples can affect the postpartum period (14).
+During pregnancy, women who have better communication with their husbands and benefit from their support, experience more physical and mental health during pregnancy (13, 14).
+One study pointed to the importance of spousal support during pregnancy on the enjoyment of this period, increased maternal mental health, and even better maternal-fetal attachment (15).
+It has been argued that the consequences of communication between couples can affect the postpartum period (14).
 However, the stress and multidimensional changes of pregnancy exert profound impacts on the relationship between couples (12, 14, 16).

 Therefore, pregnancy and the birth of a neonate brings about a fundamental change to family organization, which requires a change in the patterns of communication between husband and wife and drive parents to modify their patterns of behavior (12).
-In this regard, studies show that women are looking for marital satisfaction more than men are.
-They are also less likely to talk to a counselor about issues, such as their interactions with their spouses (14, 18).
+In this regard, studies show that women are looking for marital satisfaction more than men.
+They are also less likely to talk to a counselor about issues such as their interactions with their spouses (14, 18).

-In addition, there is no prior written knowledge in this regard and qualitative research is able to explain this issue by a deep and comprehensive account of the spousal role of pregnant mothers.
-Consequently, the current study was conducted to explain women's experience of spousal role of during pregnancy (23).
+In addition, there is no prior knowledge in this regard and qualitative research is able to explain this issue by a deep and comprehensive account of the spousal role of pregnant mothers.
+Consequently, the current study was conducted to to provide an account of women's experience of spousal role during pregnancy (23).

 Materials and Methods

 In this study, the integrated approach of Van Mann's interpretive phenomenology and ethnography called ethno-phenomenology was used.
-These two approaches are comparable and integratable due to their exploratory nature, the use of researcher as a data collection tool, interviews and a combination of open and structured questions, and the search for meaning in participants' statements.
+These two approaches are comparable due to their exploratory nature and the search for meaning in participants' experiences.

-In the present study, 33 interviews were conducted with 25 pregnant women to collect data.
-In-depth semi-structured interviews using open-ended questions, Vignette interview (19 interviews), observation (10 observations), field notes, and post-interview notes from participants' homes were used to collect data.
-The interviews lasted between 110-45 min.
-The purposive sampling was performed within 2016-2017.
-The study environment was health centers, hospitals, private offices of obstetricians and gynecologists in Mashhad.
+In the present study, 25 pregnant women were included in the study using purposive sampling between 2016 and 2017.
+The study setting was health centers, hospitals, private offices of obstetricians and gynecologists in Mashhad.
 The participants included Iranian pregnant women who were able to speak and communicate in Persian, willing to participate in the study and express their experiences, and not affected by medical problems or life-threatening symptoms.

 Thereafter, based on the answers and information provided by the participants, the researcher gradually entered into the depths of their experiences of the spousal role, as well as the cultural beliefs and behaviors in this area.
-Clarifying questions were also used if it was necessary to explore women's experiences in more depth.
+Probing questions were also used if it was necessary to explore women's experiences in more depth.
 At the end of the interview, participants were asked to make a point if they had any.
-Finally, they were thanked and appreciated pointing to the possibility of future interviews.
+Finally, they were appreciated and reminded for the possibility of future interviews.

-For Vignette's interview, the researcher also showed the participants several photos which were the result of extensive research related to the roles of men and women in life.
-They were asked to recall a similar experience if they had a similar experience and explain their understanding and feelings about the photos and discuss them with the researcher.
-The researcher tried to prepare different pictures about the different roles that are attributed to men and women in life (the traditional roles of women performing household chores and the man in charge of work outside, as well as women working in society and the man doing household chores and taking care of children).
+For Vignette interviews, the researcher also showed the participants several photos which were the result of extensive search related to the roles of men and women in life.
+They were asked to recall a similar experience, if they had and explain their understanding and feelings about the photos and discuss them with the researcher.
+The researcher tried to prepare different pictures about the different roles that are attributed to men and women in the society (including the traditional role of women, in which the wife perform household chores and the husband is in charge of work outside, as well as modern role of women as working outside and the man doing household chores and taking care of children).

-Moreover, in order to gain an in-depth understanding of the phenomenon under study, if participants were willing, the researcher would attend their homes and collect information and notes through interviews and observations.
-These notes were then read and the findings were reviewed.
-After interviewing each participant, the interviews were recorded and rewritten and coded as soon as possible.
-The interviews continued until data saturation (non-reception of new data from participants).
+Moreover, in order to gain an in-depth understanding of the phenomenon under study, if participants were willing, the researcher attended their homes and conducted interviews and at the same time made observation and took field notes.
+These notes were then read and coded.
+All interviews were recorded and transcribed and coded as soon as possible.
+The conduction of interviews continued until data saturation was acheived.

-The present study used the interpretive phenomenological approach of Van Manen’s six stages, including 1- Turning to a phenomenon which seriously interests you and you want to study, 2.
-Investigating experience as it is lived rather than as it is conceptualized, 3.
-Reflecting on the essential themes which characterize the phenomenon, 4.
-Describing the phenomenon through the art of writing and re-writing, 5.
-Maintaining a strong orientation to the original question, 6.
-Balancing the research question by identifying parts and the whole.
+The present study used the interpretive phenomenological approach of Van Manen’s six stages, including 1) Turning to a phenomenon which seriously interests the researcher , 2) Investigating experience as it is lived rather than as it is conceptualized, 3) Reflecting on the essential themes which characterize the phenomenon, 4) Describing the phenomenon through the art of writing and re-writing, 5) Maintaining a strong orientation to the original question, 6) Balancing the research question by identifying parts and the whole.

 It should be noted that the shift between the text of the interviews and the extracted themes was continuously performed to ensure that themes are realistic.
 In order to differentiate between the main and sub-themes, an attempt was made to separate the main and exclusive concepts of the phenomenon from unnecessary meanings.
 The last three steps were used to analyze the data (25).

 MAXQDA software (version 10) was used to manage and process the data.
-It is noteworthy that throughout the study, the researcher's involvement with the research question, which is one of the necessities of phenomenological studies and considering the research question in the researcher's mind helped to extract the study themes (25).
+It is noteworthy that throughout the study, the researchers' involvement with the research question, which is one of the requirements of phenomenological studies and considering the research question in the researcher's mind helped to extract the study themes (25).

-The careful selection of participants with different characteristics, long interaction with them, use of different methods to collect data, returning coded interviews to participants, obtaining their opinions based on approval or change of data, utilization of guidance and supervision of qualitative research professors, and finally providing the possibility of examining the research stages by others by clarifying the study stages all helped to achieve the study goals (26).
+The careful selection of participants with different characteristics, long interaction with participants during data collection, usingdifferent methods to collect data, returning coded interviews to participants for member check, getting advantage of guidance and supervision of qualitative researchers, and finally providing the possibility of examining the research steps by others by clarifying the study stages, all helped to achieve the trustworthiness (26).

-The spousal role had a unique place for some mothers, and it was the top priority for women in some cases.
+The spousal role was a unique opportunity for some mothers, and it was the top priority for women in some cases.
 In the performance of this role, women not only did their best to perform their duties with great sensitivity but were also engaged in mutual interactions with their husbands.
 From mothers 'point of view, husbands' responsibility toward them was also involved in their experience of the spousal role.
 In addition, conflicts caused by mothers' interactions with their spouses about their spousal role also provided mothers with special experiences.
-This theme includes the following subthemes: "Mother's effort in marriage management", "Couples' interactions", ”spouses’ physical and mental care of women" and "Mother's conflicts in the face of the rights and duties of spousal role" which are elaborated below.
+This theme includes the following subthemes: "Mother's effort to manage marital issues", "couple's interactions", ”spouses’ physical and mental care of women" and "Mother's conflicts in the face of the rights and duties of spousal role" which are elaborated below.